mafintosh/etcd-registry-router/README.md

 ## Usage

-etcd-registry-router is a http server that forwards requests to services registered in [etcd-registry](https://github.com/mafintosh/etcd-registry).
+etcd-registry-router is a http server that forwards requests (and websockets!) to services registered in [etcd-registry](https://github.com/mafintosh/etcd-registry).

 ``` js